ilyasotkov/learning-kubernetes/clusters/README.md

 **NEW!** AMAZON has recently has announced a native Kubernetes solution - **EKS** (Elastic Container Service for Kubernetes): <https://aws.amazon.com/eks/>

 `kops` has been the "official" way to host a Kubernetes cluster on AWS, and <https://engineering.bitnami.com/articles/how-bitnami-uses-kops-to-manage-kubernetes-clusters-on-aws.html> offers a glance into a smooth workflow for hosting a Kubernetes cluster on AWS.

-## The plan

-1. Declaratively (via 1 command) create a cluster and deploy all supporting tools (Ingress Controller + Lego + Docker image registry + Jenkins / Drone).
-2. Deploy a hello-world app.

-## Ideal case to strive for

-### Cloud providers

-A cloud provider of our choice manages all hardware (data centers).
-It also monitors compute / memory / storage resource pressure and auto-scales VMs when needed.
-It's designed for ~100% availability and ~100% durability.

-On our part (as a user of a cloud provider), we manage a cluster git repository and handle all required changes to the cluster state by making changes to cluster files in the repository.
-Changes are then handled via a CI pipeline (git-based workflow, either *git-flow* or *GitHub Flow*):

-1. Commit changes manually via `git commit` or a GUI.

-The CI pipeline will:

-- Run all tests / checks to make sure everything works and is ready to be deployed
-- Deploy into production if checks are successful

-### Goals

-A cluster should define a **logical boundary** and not be constrained by any technical requirement.
-It's fine for clusters to be large (e.g. a company cluster).

-Every cluster has its codebase.
-A company should always have a **staging cluster** to allow DevOps engineers to test cluster configuration.

-### Cluster updates

-Updates to VMs should **always** be rolling and the update process should be abstracted from the DevOps engineers.
-Want a new version of Kubernetes?
-Just bump the version in cluster configuration repo and commit changes.
-Let the tooling (CI + cloud provider interface) to handle the rest.

-We've gone a long way from every tech company managing its own data centers.
-And there's no reason to not go *all the way* with container-based infrastructure.

-A streamlined DevOps experience should be the norm, not the exception.